-Due to the number of people passing through the Terminal Building and further due to the narrowness or limited size of the following areas of the Terminal Building and to facilitate the free movement of people through the Terminal Building, it is unlawful to conduct activities under a permit in the following areas of Capital Region International Airport:
+Due to the number of people passing through the Terminal Building and the narrowness or limited size of the following areas of the Terminal Building, to facilitate the free and safe movement of people through the Terminal Building, conducting activities in the following areas of Capital Region International Airport are prohibited:

 - a.
-Sterile areas (those beyond screening checkpoints). - b.
-Lease Space: It is unlawful to conduct activities under a permit in any area of Capital Region International Airport which is under lease to any private person, corporation, or organization without the permission of the Lessee. - c.
+Sterile areas (those beyond screening checkpoints) unless the Authority itself is hosting the event and can make the necessary provisions for adequate security. - b.
+Leased Space: It is unlawful to conduct activities under a permit in any area of Capital Region International Airport which is under lease to any private person, corporation, or organization without the permission of the Lessee. - c.
 Escalator/Stairs/Doorway: It is unlawful for any person conducting activities under a permit within twenty (20) feet of any escalator, stairs, or doorway. - d.
-Person Waiting in Ticket/Baggage Line: It is unlawful for any person conducting activities under a permit to approach any person waiting in any ticket or baggage line or in any security screening line. - e.
-Specified Public Airport Areas: Permittees shall conduct their proposed activities in or upon the specified public Airport areas, with the number of persons allowed and at such times as set forth in their permits and as otherwise may be prescribed from time to time by the President CEO; however, any restrictions shall be both reasonable and appropriate and prescribed only after a finding by the President CEO that the restrictions are necessary to avoid injury to persons or to property or to assure the safe and orderly use of the Airport facilities by the air traveling public.
+Person Waiting in Line: It is unlawful for any person conducting activities under a permit to approach any person waiting in any line (i.e., ticket counter, baggage check-in, car rental, or security screening). - e.
+Specified Limited Public Forum Airport Areas: Permittees shall conduct their proposed activities in or upon the specified Limited Public Forum Airport areas, with the number of persons allowed and at such times as set forth in their permits and as otherwise may be prescribed from time to time by the Authority; however, any restrictions shall be both reasonable and appropriate and prescribed only after a finding by the Authority that the restrictions are necessary to avoid injury to persons or to property or to assure the safe and orderly use of the Airport facilities by the air traveling public. - f.

-- f.
 Obstruction: No permit holder or agent, while engaging in any permitted activity, shall prevent, interfere with or obstruct any person's access to, egress from, or free movement along any Airport building, hallway or passageway, airline lease area of premises, nor shall any permit holder or agent in any manner assail, coerce, threaten, offensively touch, or physically restrain or disturb any other person for any reason, nor shall such activity prevent, interfere with, hamper or curtail the conduct of business at the Airport. - g.
 Unattended Distribution Materials: The intentional leaving of any item intended for distribution unattended is prohibited. - h.
-Placard/Sign/Circular: The attachment of any placard, sign, circular, or other written material on any wall, post, counter, billboard or any other surface is prohibited. - i.
-Structure: The erection of any table, chair, mechanical device or other structure is prohibited.
+Placard/Sign/Circular: The attachment of any placard, sign, circular, or other written material on any wall, post, counter, billboard, or any other surface is prohibited. - i.
+Structure: The erection of any table(s), chair(s), mechanical device, electronic equipment, or other structure is prohibited, unless specifically requested of (and approved by) the Authority in a permit.
+Any materials or structures shall be entirely removed at the conclusion of the event and the area will be cleared of all debris, trash, and materials and returned to its original condition.
+Any individual or organization who fails to properly clean up the Airport premises after an event or activity shall be liable for the cost of cleaning or repairs, regardless of whether the Authority has to undertake such cleaning or repairs directly or with the assistance of a contractor.
+Defacing or damaging any Airport premises, facilities or structures, including but not limited to trees, shrubbery, flowers, lawns, sidewalks, parking lots, fences, lighting fixtures, light wells, fire hydrants, benches, statues, monuments, plaques, interior or exterior walls of buildings, surfaces of buildings, entrances, porches, staircases, such subterranean features as are necessary for the maintenance and operation of the Airport or any other feature, are all strictly prohibited and subject to disciplines, fines, civil, and criminal liability.